 The left hand side of an account is called the debit side; while the right hand side is called the credit side.
 An entry on the left side of an account is called a debit entry, or merely a debit, an entry on the right side is called a credit entry or credit.
 The act of recording an entry on the left side of an account is called debiting the account; and recording an entry on the right side of an account is called crediting the account.
 The difference between the total debits and total credits in an account is the account balance.
+If the credit side is greater than the debt side of an account, if would have credit balance written on the debt side and vice-versa.
 Double entry system means the recording of both the aspects i.e. debit and credit.